iotaledger/wallet.rs/docs/docs/contribute.md

 # Contribute to the project

-**Thanks for thinking about contributing to the project!
-We have the following ways that you can contribute.**
+Thank you for thinking about contributing to the project!
+We have the following ways that you can contribute.

 ## Join the IOTA Libraries Initiative